viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 Do

-## 4. Create a separate class if the parameter count is more than three
+## 5. Create a separate class if the parameter count is more than three

+Again, the quote by Uncle Bob:

+> The ideal number of arguments for a function is zero (niladic).
+Next comes one (monadic), followed closely by two (dyadic).
+Three arguments (triadic) should be avoided where possible.
+More than three (polyadic) requires very special justification — and then shouldn’t be used anyway.

+In my opinion, the three parameters are still fine.

 Don't

 Do

-## 5. Split long lines of code into multiple lines
+## 6. Split long lines of code into multiple lines

+Do not make the lines

 Don't

 Do

-## 6. Create small classes focused on a single task
+## 7. Create small classes focused on a single task

 Comply with the Single Responsibility Principle (SRP).
 Create small classes usually means not exceeding 100 lines of code.